-Although this complies with the CoAG Principles, the Commission believes that the Government will be better served if the major cost differences of serving different customers are examined further.
-The new CSO policy should assist in this regard.
+Although this complies with the 1994 CoAG pricing principles, the Commission believes that the Government will be better served if the major cost differences of serving different customers are examined further.
+The new CSO policy has not progressed this issue as much as might have been hoped.